mdn/content/files/en-us/web/api/fence/reportevent/index.md

   - : an object or a string representing the data to send.
     - If the value is an object, the required properties are as follows:
       - `eventType`
         - : A string representing the type of event that is being reported — for example you might be interested in how many times an ad is clicked on.
 This string can be any relevant event name (for example [`click`](/en-US/docs/Web/API/Element/click_event)).
-This needs to match the event type specified in the associated {{domxref("InterestGroupReportingScriptRunnerGlobalScope.registerAdBeacon", "registerAdBeacon()")}} call(s).
+This needs to match the event type specified in the associated {{domxref("InterestGroupReportingScriptRunnerGlobalScope.registerAdBeacon", "registerAdBeacon()")}} call in a Protected Audience API worklet.
       - `eventData`
         - : A string representing the data to be sent.
       - `destination`